 I (Elsa Milani) have the right to deny service if I feel the procedure will potentially cause more harm than good, if I feel that I am not the right artist for you, or if you are not a good candidate for the procedure.
 Deposits are non-refundable.
 Pre & Post Procedure instructions will also be provided in writing.
-If you do not come in for a free consult prior to procedure an email will be sent of the content of this page to you.
-Or you may email/text Elsa confirmation that you read this page.
-646.740.6247 email@example.com
+If you do not come in for a free consult prior to procedure please read this page and an email will be sent of the content of this page to you by your request.
+You may email/text Elsa confirmation that you read this page, or if you have any questions please contact: 646.740.6247 firstname.lastname@example.org

 Here are all the do’s and don’ts!